 Canadian Research Initiative in Substance Misuse (CRISM)

-Intervention for substance misuse is a pressing and complex health issue that requires evidence-based approaches, an understanding of the biological, psychosocial and social factors and an acknowledgement of the important impact of cultural and societal contexts in order to be truly effective.
-Many intervention modalities exist and are known to have excellent results, yet they have not been widely implemented.
+Intervention for substance use harm is a pressing and complex health issue.
+To be truly effective, it requires evidence-based approaches, an understanding of biological, psychosocial, and social factors, and an acknowledgement of the important impact of cultural and societal contexts.
+Many intervention approaches exist and are known to have excellent results, yet they have not been widely implemented.

 - Date modified: